TSAssistant: A Human-in-the-Loop Agentic Framework for Automated Target Safety Assessment

-A central design challenge is that LLM agent behaviour is governed by prompts, which function as \emph{soft constraints}: they bias model outputs statistically but cannot guarantee correctness, structural compliance, reproducibility or evidence fidelity.
+A central design challenge is that LLM agent behavior is governed by prompts, which function as \emph{soft constraints}: they bias model outputs statistically but do not reliably guarantee correctness, reproducibility, or evidence fidelity.
+In monolithic single-agent approaches, errors that enter the shared context risk compounding across the report, and multi-agent decomposition alone does not resolve this without explicit verification mechanisms~\citep{kim2025towards}.
+These observations motivate a complementary architecture in which a \emph{hierarchical instruction architecture} (\cref{sec:method:instructions}) organizes agent behavior through layered prompts, a \emph{programmatic enforcement layer} (\cref{sec:method:enforcement}) of tool interfaces, execution hooks, and context management provides hard constraints, and an \emph{interactive refinement loop} (\cref{sec:method:loop}, \cref{fig:loop}) embeds expert oversight at the section level.

-In a monolithic single-agent approach, this limitation is compounded by \emph{error amplification}: if an incorrect or hallucinated fact enters the shared context, the model treats it as established evidence and propagates it into all subsequent reasoning, causing the error to compound across the entire report.
-Recent empirical work confirms the severity of this effect: multi-agent systems without cross-verification mechanisms amplified errors by up to $17.2\times$~\citep{kim2025towards}.

-\tool addresses both challenges through a complementary architecture of soft and hard constraints.
-A \emph{hierarchical instruction architecture} (\cref{sec:method:instructions}) organises agent behaviour through layered prompts that decouple coordination logic from domain expertise and user intent.
-Each subagent executes in \emph{context isolation} by default, structurally preventing erroneous retrievals from automatically propagating across sections; a \emph{programmatic enforcement layer} (\cref{sec:method:pipeline}), comprising execution hooks and persistent tool and agent memory stores, provides hard guarantees on output validity and mediates controlled cross-agent information sharing with programmatic verification checkpoints that reduce, though cannot eliminate, the risk of errors entering downstream context.
-An \emph{interactive refinement loop} (\cref{sec:method:loop}) embeds human oversight at the section level as the final validation layer, enabling experts to intercept residual errors before generating the final TSA. \cref{fig:hierarchy} presents the overall architecture; \cref{fig:loop} illustrates the refinement loop.